-9.98 Through the local plan process, it has been decided to include a policy on travel plans.
+- 9.96 The policy has significant positive effects on the transport objective as well as other objectives including health and natural resources. - 9.97 Through the local plan process, it has been decided to include a policy on travel plans.